Non-perturbative simple-generated interactions with a quantum field for arbitrary Gaussian states: Covariant UDW detector model

 Let us first review the covariant generalization of the Unruh-DeWitt (UDW) detector model that was developed in \cite{Tales2020GRQO,Bruno2021broken}.
 The detector is taken to be a two-level system with free Hamiltonian given by

 where $\hat{\sigma}^z$ is the usual Pauli-$Z$ operator, whose ground and excited states $\ket{g},\ket{e}$ have energy $0,\Omega$ respectively.
 Let $\tau$ be the proper time of the detector whose centre of mass travels along the worldline $\sx(\tau)$.
-The covariant generalization of the Unruh-DeWitt model can be defined via the unitary time evolution of the form (in interaction picture) \cite{Tales2020GRQO,Bruno2021broken}
+The covariant generalization of the Unruh-DeWitt model can be defined by the interaction Hamiltonian density \cite{Tales2020GRQO,Bruno2021broken}

-where $\dd V = \sqrt{-g}\,\dd^4\sx$ is the invariant volume element, $f\in \CS$ denotes interaction region between the detector and the scalar field.
-The monopole moment operator $\hat\mu$ is taken to be the Pauli-$X$ operator $\hat\sigma^x$, which in interaction picture reads
+Here $f\in \CS$ is the spacetime smearing function that prescribes the interaction region between the detector and the field in spacetime.